Ashland to Somewhere? In Which I Have No Idea What’s Happening

 I hate not doing things, so I walked the dog and got winded walking the dog.
 I used the surplus of tomatoes in my parents’ garden to make sun-dried tomatoes, and I almost fainted from standing too long to cut them up.
 I made feeble attempts at running and hiking.
 I argued with my insurance, went to doctor appointments, got lots of blood taken, and peed in far too many cups to finally be told that I could get back on trail when my electrolytes levels normalized and maybe I should try to regain some weight while I was at it.
 Eventually, most of my symptoms faded.
 By that time, the most logical place to jump back on trail was Kennedy Meadows and finish hiking the trail south to Campo, leaving me the rest of Northern California and the Sierra to finish another year.

 Obviously, I have some mixed feelings.
 On one hand, I’m really excited at the prospect of 700 miles without deadline stresses and with (hopefully) less intestinal despair.
-On the other hand, California was what I was most excited to hike through and I’m going to be missing a 900-mile section of it.
+On the other hand, California was what I was most excited to hike through and I’m going to be missing a huge section of it.
 I hadn’t really planned on spending another huge chunk of time hiking next summer and I’m not totally sure all my regular adult obligations can be shoved to the side yet again.
 But as I’m working on being more “chill,” there’s really no sense in stressing about that yet, so for now I’m just going to focus on and enjoy what’s in front of me, which is another month of hiking in a part of California where I haven’t spent much time and hopefully reuniting with some people who I ghosted when I bounced off trail without telling anyone.
 (I didn’t know what was happening!)

 I’ll be back on trail soon and then this blog will revert to its normal status as basically a tumblr for anyone with a weird foot fetish.